-Are you a huge packaged salad fan like I am?
+Are you a huge packaged salad fan like me?

 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.

-The thing that I love about the Costco smaller salad kits such as the Baja Salad Kit and the Asian Cashew Chopped Salad kit is the low price.
-A salad kit at a local grocery store is always about $4.99 Canadian.
-On sale the cheapest I’ve seen is $3.99.
-This salad kit was $3.59.
-This salad kit isn’t super tiny either, you get quite a bit for the price so in my opinion $3.59 is completely reasonable for a kit like this.
+The thing that I love about the smaller salad kits at Costco (like the Baja Salad Kit and the Asian Cashew Chopped Salad kit) is the low price.
+A comparable salad kit at my local grocery store is always about $4.99 Canadian.
+On sale, the cheapest I’ve seen is $3.99 for similar ones.
+This salad kit cost me $3.59.
+It isn’t super tiny either – you get quite a bit of salad for the price.
+In my opinion $3.59, is completely reasonable for a kit like this.

 Convenience is the main reason I’m such a big fan of salad kits.
 To have the washed salad, toppings and dressing all neatly packaged in one convenient bag is a huge time saver.
 This salad kit makes an easy side dish or starter and also can be made into a meal by itself.
-I would add a few extra veggies, maybe some avocado and a protein source and boom you have a healthy meal!
+Personally I would add a few extra veggies, maybe some avocado and a protein source – boom, you have a healthy meal!

-One cup of prepared salad has 100 calories, nine grams of fat, two grams of fibre, three grams of sugar and 390 mg of sodium.
-If you’re health conscious, trying to lose weight or watching your fat intake I recommend just using a little less dressing and toppings.
+One cup of prepared salad contains 100 calories, nine grams of fat, two grams of fibre, three grams of sugar and 390 milligrams of sodium.
+If you’re health conscious, trying to lose weight or watching your fat intake, I recommend going lighter on the dressing and toppings.

 Whether you like blue cheese or not this salad kit is tasty, reasonably priced and convenient.
 Need a quick dinner?
 Pick up a Costco pizza and this salad kit and you’re good to go.
 Or a Costco rotisserie chicken and this salad kit.
 I think it’s pretty smart that Taylor Farms kept the blue cheese in a separate pouch because that way even those who despise blue cheese can enjoy this salad kit.
 I’ll definitely be repurchasing this many times in the future.